RhetTbull/osxphotos/README.md

                                   exiftool command line.
 See exiftool docs at https://exiftool.org/exiftool_pod.html for
                                   full list of options.
-More than one option may be specified with by repeating the option, e.g. --exiftool-option '-m'
+More than one option may be specified by repeating the option, e.g. --exiftool-option '-m' --exiftool-
-                                  --exiftool-option '-F'.
+                                  option '-F'.
   --ignore-date-modified          If used with --exiftool or --sidecar, will
                                   ignore the photo modification date and set EXIF:ModifyDate to EXIF:DateTimeOriginal;